kimkimani/guruspedia/content/articles/how-to-create-crud-apis-in-flask/index.md

 Note: In the `http://127.0.0.1:5000/posts?id=id_of_post_to_be_deleted` endpoint, you will need to replace the parameter `id_of_post_to_be_deleted` with the id of the specific post you want to delete.

+Now, you have mastered Creating CRUD APIs in Flask, why not dive deeper into Python and learn how to [Build Django RESTful CRUD APIs using the Django REST framework](https://guruspedia.com/how-to-create-django-crud-apis/)?
+Or get wilder learning this [Complete Guide to Creating Flask APIs with React apps](https://guruspedia.com/a-complete-guide-to-creating-flask-apis-react-apps/) and take your skills to new heights.

 ### Conclusion

 This guide has helped create a CRUD API using Flask.
 I hope you find it useful as well as insightful.